Should I take a police requested polygraph exam?

-No. If you shouldn’t take a polygraph examination, a lawyer can always contact the police department and cancel the examination.
+No. If you shouldn’t take a polygraph examination, a lawyer can contact the police department and cancel the examination.

-Can police lie about the result and claim I failed when the results showed I was truthful?
+Can the police lie about the result and claim I failed when the results showed I was truthful?

 Are the results of a polygraph admissible in court?

 Generally no. There are exceptions when a polygraph result may be admissible in an evidentiary hearing on the issue of credibility.

 Why should I take a polygraph if the results are not admissible?